delgada-ui/delgada/docs/overview.md

 ## Component logic and styling

-Components can also contain logic and styling defined inside `script` and `style` tags respectively.
+Components can also contain logic and styling, defined inside `script` and `style` tags respectively.

-At this time, logic and styling are NOT scoped to the component, meaning everything lives in the global scope and you are responsible for avoiding namespace clashes across all components and files.
-In the future the goal is to scope these details to each component instance.
+Currently, logic and styling are NOT scoped to the component (although it's a future goal).
+This means everything lives in the global scope and you are responsible for avoiding namespace clashes across all components and files.

 Another notable aspect of component logic and styling is that they must be written in vanilla JavaScript and CSS to follow conventions of vanilla HTML syntax.

-Below is a simple counter component example that demonstrates component logic and styling.
+Below is a simple counter component that demonstrates component logic and styling.

 ```html
 <script>